vvvm23/mezo-jax/README.md

 This library adds functional transforms that take an input function `fn(params, ...)` and transforms it into one that computes the approximate gradient with respect to `params` via a memory-efficient, zeroth-order (MeZO) method.
+This allows for fine-tuning of models using only model forward passes, significantly reducing the memory required.

 See [the original paper](https://arxiv.org/abs/2305.17333) for more details on this method.